fission/examples/miscellaneous/newdeploy-custommetrics/README.md

 # Adding custom metrics to newdeploy functions

-In this example, we are going to setup a strimzi kafka exporter which is going to provide the metrics that we feed to the newdeploy hpa.
+In this example, we are going to add custom metrics to the hpa defined in the `function-consumer.yaml` spec file.
+For that, we will setup a strimzi kafka exporter which is going to provide the metrics that we feed to the newdeploy hpa.
+Then we will use a pod monitor to scrape the metrics from the pods and finally a prometheus adapter which will expose the metrics to our hpa.
 The hpa will then scale up and down according to that metric.

-We'll be using the kafka mqtrigger type fission for this example.
+We'll be using the kafka mqtrigger type fission for this example so you'll have to enable the kafka mqtrigger and provide it with appropriate broker url while installing fission.

-You can also find the files in the [strimzi repository](https://github.com/strimzi/strimzi-kafka-operator/tree/main/examples/metrics).
+You can also find the configuration files in the [strimzi repository](https://github.com/strimzi/strimzi-kafka-operator/tree/main/examples/metrics).
 We have made some slight changes to those files according to our example.

 ## Setting up Apache Kafka